ClusterHQ/flocker/docs/using/installing/index.rst

 .. task:: enable_flocker_control centos-7
    :prompt: [root@control-node]#

-The control service needs to accessible remotely.
+The control service needs to be accessible remotely.
-To configure FirewallD to allow access to the control service HTTP API, and for agent connections:
+You will therefore need to configure FirewallD to allow access to the control service HTTP API, and for agent connections.
+Note that on some environments, in particular AWS, the ``firewalld`` package is not installed and the ``firewall-cmd`` program will not be found.
+If that is the case then just skip these commands, otherwise run:

 .. task:: open_control_firewall centos-7
    :prompt: [root@control-node]#